Qubit-efficient simulation of thermal states with quantum tensor networks: The variational power of sto-qMPS

 \section{The variational power of sto-qMPS}

 Previous results have proven that area-law states in 1d are guaranteed to have low bond-dimension MPS representations ~\cite{hastings2007area}.
-Thermal states in $1d$ are guaranteed to have an area-law for MPDO operator entanglement, and be representable by a constant bond-dimension MPDO.
-However, it is not guaranteed that such low bond-dimension MPDOs have an efficient local purification, in fact, explicit counterexamples have been constructed~\cite{de2013purifications}.
-It is not clear whether the counterexamples are pathological outliers, or commonly arise in the computation of few-point correlations in physically-relevant models.
-We would also like to empirically understand how the accuracy of a sto-qMPS scales with the quantum memory and circuit resources, to assess the scalability of the sto-qMPS ansatz.
+Likewise, thermal states in $1d$ are guaranteed to have an area-law for MPDO operator entanglement, and be representable by a low bond-dimension MPDO \cite{kuwahara2021improved}.
+In general, it is not guaranteed that such a low bond-dimension MPDO has an efficient \emph{local} purification; in fact, explicit counterexamples have been constructed~\cite{de2013purifications}.
+Although this obstacle does not apply to ($1d$) thermal states, $\rho\sim e^{-\beta H}$, where having an efficient (area-law) scaling of operator entanglement for any non-zero temperature~\cite{kuwahara2021improved} enables a local purification: $\rho \sim e^{-\beta H/2}e^{-\beta H/2}$, other problems emerge.
+For one, this local purification is not generally in an appropriate canonical form that can be implemented by a quantum circuit-generated tensor network.
+Further, the best know approximation algorithm~\cite{kuwahara2021improved} requires a Schmidt rank growing exponentially with the inverse temperature, $\beta$.
+In order to address these difficulties with our algorithm, we would also like to empirically understand how the accuracy of a sto-qMPS scales with the quantum memory and circuit resources, to assess the scalability of the sto-qMPS ansatz.
 Here we attempt to address these questions empirically through (simulated) variational optimization of circuit architectures with scalable qubit numbers, $q$ and circuit depths, $\tau$.
 To this end, we focus on the integrable limit of the SDIM (with $V=0$) so that we can compare to the exact answer to obtain a high-precision estimate of errors below achievable finite-size errors with ED simulations.